 SymbioticA is a laboratory that facilitates artistic research residencies enabling artists and researchers to engage in wet biology practices within a biological science department.

-Our physical location within the School of Anatomy and Human Biology exposes artists and researchers to the culture and practice of science providing a hothouse for developing new skills and knowledge for its residents.
-Residents practise lab work and are given training in scientific and technical knowledge related to the area of research the resident wishes to pursue.
+Our physical location within the School of Anatomy, Physiology and Human Biology exposes artists and researchers to the culture and practice of science providing a hothouse for developing new skills and knowledge for its residents.
+Residents practice lab work and are given training in scientific and technical knowledge related to the area of research the resident wishes to pursue.

 As a part of The University of Western Australia we also offer residents a wealth of resource equipment, knowledge and expertise.
 Residents have worked in collaboration with academics and technicians in the biological and social sciences, arts and humanities, engineering and agriculture departments.